 Aside from the old Berthold factory building itself, the most visually appealing part of today’s Mehringhof for those interested in the history of the foundry is the “H. Berthold A.G.” sign above Aufgang 1 [entrace 1].
 Most of its letters have fallen off of the façade since the 1970s – or partially fallen off, in the case of the second H.

 On the above areal plan of the buildings behind the southeastern corner of the intersection of Mehringdamm and Gneisenaustraße, I have highlighted the buildings I discuss in this post.
 The darker green shapes represents two neighboring structures that I believe are more-or-less remnants of Berthold’s pre-war factory.
 The lighter-green shape indicates a much shorter structure that, although it likely shares a footprint with part of Berthold’s pre-war factory, has not been as fully reconstructed.
-The purple-colored shape is Mehringdamm 43, a landmarked tenement building from 1859 that was not part of the Berthold factory, but was the structure through whose entrance one would probably have passed, in order to enter or exit the factory itself. © OpenStreetMap contributors.
+The dark-purple colored shape is Mehringdamm 43, a landmarked tenement building from 1859 that was not part of the Berthold factory, but was the structure through whose entrance one would probably have passed to enter or exit the factory itself.
+The light-purple colored building was built between September 1971 and June 1972; it was designed by the Berlin architect W. Albrecht and this is the building with the entrance you pass through to enter the Mehringhof complex today.
+I have not included a photograph of that building in this post, but you can see a picture of it on Flickr. © OpenStreetMap contributors.

 The structure that stands at Mehringdamm 43 today was not built by the Berthold company.
 It is a landmarked building constructed before Berthold moved onto the plot of land “behind” it.
 I write “behind” it because, today, one can only access the former Berthold factory via the Mehringhof entrance at Gneisenaustraße 2 – another building altogether, which is around the corner.
 That building was only constructed in 1971.
 Mehringdamm 43 was built as a tenement building, and today it still includes residential apartment units – in addition to units repurposed to serve as medical practices, etc.